rizkyilhampra/sscasn-api-scrape-cli/README.md

 go mod tidy
 ```

+Example getting data from API for "S1 Pendidikan Keagamaan Katolik"

 ```bash
 go run mod.go -kodeRefPend=5102656 -namaJurusan="S1 Pendidikan Keagamaan Katolik"
 ```

-you can also add flag `-provinsi="Jawa Tengah"` if you want filter by *Instansi* contain the string.
+You can also add flag in example `-provinsi="Jawa Tengah"` if you want filter by *Instansi* where is contain the string.

-or you maybe want to run with multiple kode ref pendidikan.
-Please take a look of `run_all_program.sh` and `data.json`.
-Ensure you have `jq` before you can run this.
+Or maybe you want to run with multiple `kodeRefPend`.
+Put your desired `kodeRefPend` and `namaJurusan` in `data.json`, then run `./run_all_programs.sh`.
+It will run one by one synchrounously.
+Ensure that you have `jq` installed in your system and make it script is executable

-## How to get KodeRefPend (Bahasa)
+## How to get kodeRefPend (Bahasa)

 1. Buka browser dan masuk ke halaman https://sscasn.bkn.go.id/
 2. Buka network tab di inspect element